-Most of the transition elements exhibit the typical metallic properties such as lustre, malleability, ductility, high tensile strength, high thermal and electrical conductivity, etc. We have Zn, Cd, Hg and Mn which are exceptions in this case; rest of the elements show one or more metallic characters at normal temperatures.
+Most of the transition elements exhibit the typical metallic properties such as lustre, malleability, ductility, high tensile strength, high thermal and electrical conductivity, etc. We have Zn, Cd, Hg and Mn which are exceptions in this case; the rest of the elements show one or more metallic characters at normal temperatures.
 Apart from the metals which are exceptions the rest of the elements are hard and possess low volatility.

 Explanation for metallic character